AROMAeth/robo_code/catkin_ws/src/arducam_node/README.md

 # Description
 This is a further development of the ArduCAM USB Camera Shield which should yield to a ROS integrated version.
 Due to time issues, this is done here locally in our aroma repository.

+# Writing and Reading REGISTERS:

+In addition I implemented a first way on how the value of some registers can be read out or actually written to:

+WRITING (can be achieved by typing this command in another terminal):

+rostopic pub /change_reg std_msgs/String "RegisterAdressToBeChanged ValueThatYouWant"

+e.g.: rostopic pub /change_reg std_msgs/String "0x3012 0x00FF"

+READING (can be achieved via this command:)

+rostopic pub /read_reg std_msgs/String "'RegisterToBeReadOut'"

+e.g.: rostopic pub /read_reg std_msgs/String "'0x3012'"

 # Overview
 ArduCAM USB Camera Shield is a general purpose USB camera controller board that can accommodate wide range of CMOS camera module from 0.3MP ~ 14MP.
 By using provided SDK library and demo source code, user can design their own applications.